patchkit-net/betahub-web-form/README.md

-# BetaHub Webform
+# BetaHub Web Form

-This library helps you make custom external webforms for BetaHub projects.
+This library helps you make custom external web forms for BetaHub projects.